-In those circumstances where services are similar to those provided in the private sector, cost recovery levels should be higher.
+• In those circumstances where services are similar to those provided in the private sector, cost recovery levels should be higher.

 The City Parks and Recreation Department will work with the Parks and Recreation Commission to review recreation programs and establish specific cost recovery targets for broad program classifications.
-The FY 04/05 budget reflected the first step in this process as the Recreation Administration Program expenditures were reduced by allocation directly to recreation programs.